Your Information Your Rights

 We will only share the minimum information needed at that time and only where the law allows us to share it.
 We will never sell your personal information.

-Please ask a member of staff for a copy
+Or ask a member of the reception team for a paper copy.